livepeer/ui-kit/examples/_next/README.md

 # \_next

-This example is for playing around with livepeer.js during development.
+This example is for playing around with Livepeer React during development.
 It uses [Preconstruct](https://github.com/preconstruct/preconstruct) to set up local links between packages.

-To get started, in the root of livepeer.js, run:
+To get started, in the root of Livepeer React, run:

 ```bash
 pnpm i